skrticshayne/PyRosettaDDGfolding/README.md

 This script takes the cleaned and Relaxed PDB and an AA mutation position and 1 Letter Code of the variant AA.

 # Notes
-tTis script can easily be adapted for Mutagenesis Runs by adding all 20 AA in the Array of Variant AA's
+This script can easily be adapted for Mutagenesis Runs by adding all 20 AA in the Array of Variant AA's